karrot-dev/karrot-blog/_posts/2018-01-31-rgsoc-questions-answers.md

 There are many tasks to work on; I listed some in the [RGSoC project description](https://teams.railsgirlssummerofcode.org/projects/207-karrot-foodsaving-worldwide).
 Until RGSoC starts in July, new ones will have arrived, and maybe some of them will already be implemented.

 RGSoC applications are welcome to contribute to karrot anytime, also before July.
-Some good issues are the "starter tasks": https://github.com/yunity/karrot-frontend/issues?q=is%3Aopen+is%3Aissue+label%3Astarter-task
+Some good issues are the ["starter tasks"](https://github.com/yunity/karrot-frontend/issues?q=is%3Aopen+is%3Aissue+label%3Astarter-task).

 > Can you please elaborate about the most critical features needed by the community?